4DGenome/parallel_sequencing_lives/README.md

 As shown above, the `*.sha` file contains alphanumerical text strings associated to key files used in the pipeline (e.g. input FASTQs, genome reference sequece), which can be used to assess the integtity of such files.

-Note that many of the paths include `hg38_mmtv`.
+Note that many of the paths above include `hg38_mmtv`.
 This not only is informative about the version of the human genome used to process the data but also allows to accommodate variations in the analysis pipelines without over-writting existing data.
 With the corresponding changes in the Hi-C pipeline, `b1913e6c1_51720e9cf` can be re-processed on `hg19` and the output of the pipeline will be stored in _parallel_ paths.
 This can be extended to other variables such as the aligner used, etc.

 ### (3) Analysis results